scouten/ericscouten.travel/content/2022/11-28+south-carolina/04-angel-oak-tree/index.md

 bounds = {sw = [32.707, -80.09], ne = [32.727, -80.07]}
 cover = "es-4446-247"
 cover_cdn_key = "img/v1/2022/12/es-4446-247"
+cover_alt = "Looking up into the sprawling canopy of the massive Angel Oak, with thick, twisting, moss-covered branches spreading out in every direction against patches of blue sky and green foliage."
 +++

 Today was an easy, lay-low day, but we did get out to see the [Angel Oak Tree](https://angeloaktree.com), just outside of Charleston.
 This is a rare live oak tree with branches that go on and on forever, often going beneath the soil and re-emerging.